MaishaMasnoon/Assignment4/README.md

 # Assignment4
+A single page web application using ReactJS.This is a static website which includes 2 columns, main and nav.
+In the main column there are 3 blog posts.
+To display the whole blog we will have to click on to the title of the blog posts.
+In the nav section I have displayed the headlines using AJAX call.
-A single page web application using ReactJS Instructions on how to run your ReactJS application:
+Instructions on how to run the ReactJS application:
 1) To create a react project we will have to execute the following command in the command prompt: npx create-react-app my-app
 2) After that, we will have to delete all the existing files in the src/ folder of the new project